What is Mall Analytics?

 Shopping malls in the United States grow over 300% in the last 45 years.
-And while the number of shopping malls level off in the last couple of years, they are far from dead.
+And while the number of shopping malls levels off in the last couple of years, they are far from dead.

 Out of 47,000 shopping centers in the United States, 1221 are Shopping Malls (2016).
 But not all malls are the same per International Council of Shopping Centers (ICSC).
-The ICSC classifies malls from A to D based on Sales per Square Foot.
+The ICSC classifies shopping malls from A to D based on Sales per Square Foot.

-Shopping Malls: The Strong Get Stronger
+Shopping Malls Traffic: The Strong Get Stronger

 On the other side of the spectrum, malls in tiers C and D are dying.
-The current prediction is that about 30% of malls will close down.
+The current prediction is that about 30% of the malls will close down.

 The 50 years old luxury mall is thriving because it adapted to the shifts in retail.
 It was a pioneer in what retailers define as Lifestyle Mall.
 And it continues to innovate.

 People Tracking Technologies detect, identify, and capture the Time and Location positions of people (objects in motion).
 The tracking data analytics on shoppers paints a picture of how mall stores perform in context to the mall.

 The Mall-To-Store Funnel has three key phases: